MicrosoftDocs/powerbi-docs/powerbi-docs/developer/template-apps/template-apps-auto-install.md

 ## How to create a pre-configured template app install experience

-This section describes the prerequisites for providing a pre-configured template app install experience, and the main steps and APIs you need.
+This section describes the prerequisites for providing a preconfigured template app installation experience, and the main steps and APIs you need.

 The basic flow of what a preconfigured template app install application does when the customer launches it by clicking the link in your portal is as follows: